RichieWilynnton/Compiler/README.md

 **MiniP** is a custom-built compiler written in C++ that translates code written in a custom programming language into C code.
 The compiler processes the source code in three primary steps: Tokenizing (Lexing), Parsing, and Code Generation.
 (Might need to implement another separate pass for further optimization)

 This project is for learning purposes and aims to explore and understand the concepts of compiler & programming language design and optimization.
-I have previously implemented an interpreter in Haskell, a functional programming language and this is my first attempt in building a compiler written in an object-oriented fashion.
+I have previously implemented an **interpreter** in **Haskell**, a functional programming language and this is my first attempt in building a compiler written in an object-oriented fashion.

 ## Local Run
 To run this project on Linux, navigate to the `{project_path}/api` directory and execute the following command: